bdavies3/Final-Web-App/README.md

 This project is a web application that uses Pycharm to setup a Dcoker and Flask App.

 # Team Members
-Basil Davies- Login
+<br>Basil Davies- Login
-Mizan Rahman- Statistics
+<br>Mizan Rahman- Statistics

+# Download Instructions
+Clone the repo and run the docker project on Pycharm.
+Click Flask app and got to the local host, click on the local host and run the app.